Arachne: Search Based Repair of Deep Neural Networks: : Search Based Repair for DNNs

 \subsubsection{Fitness Function}

-PSO updates each particle based on the best known location, which is decided by a fitness function.
-Similarly to other G\&V techniques, \name uses a fitness function that consists of two main parts: fixing the unexpected behaviour, and retaining correct behaviour.
-The fitness function is defined as follows:
+\name uses a fitness function to evaluate each candidate solution and guide the search in DE.
+As in other G\&V techniques, the fitness function of \name consists of two main parts: fixing misclassifications and retaining correct classifications.
+The fitness function for a candidate solution $X$ is defined as follows:

-The set $I_{neg}$ contains inputs that reveal the unexpected behaviour, whereas the set $I_{pos}$ contains inputs that are processed correctly: both sets are fixed by \name when beginning the repair attempt. \cref{sub:fitness_evaluation} describes the details of how these sets are composed.
-On the contrary, $N_{patched}$ is the number of inputs in $I_{neg}$ whose output is corrected by the current patch, whereas $N_{intact}$ is the number of inputs in $I_{pos}$ whose output is still correct.
-The model loss values obtained from these input sets, $Loss(I_{neg})$ and $Loss(I_{pos})$, are used to reflect improvements and damages that do not amount to changes to $N_{patched}$ and $N_{intact}$.
-Note that we add one to both numerators and denominators so that one can provide guidance when the other becomes zero, and vice versa.
+For each input $i$, \cref{eq:sub_fitness} assigns a score based on whether it is correctly classified or not when a candidate solution $X$ is applied.
+Here, $label_X(i)$ denotes the predicted label of an input $i$ by a model patched with $X$, and $label_{GT}(i)$ is the ground truth label of the $i$.
+The score is inversely correlated to the loss when the input is incorrectly classified, to guide the search towards correct classification.
+However, once the input is correctly classified, the score is simply 1.0.
+This is to avoid overfitting, i.e., reducing the loss for correct images at the cost of ignoring classification results for misclassified images.
+The set $I_{neg}$ contains inputs that reveal the misbehaviour, whereas the set $I_{pos}$ contains inputs that are initially processed correctly.
+The overall fitness is the sum of scores of both sets of inputs; unlike the localisation, \name uses the entire set of $I_{pos}$ to compute the fitness during the repair.

+We use the hyperparameter $\alpha$ to balance the two components.
+A smaller $\alpha$ means more emphasis on preserving the correct behaviour, whereas a larger $\alpha$ means more emphasis on correcting the misbehaviour (shown by $I_{neg}$). \cref{sub:fitness_evaluation} describes the details of how input sets, $I_{neg}$ and $I_{pos}$, are composed, as well as how the default value for $\alpha$ is configured.